bmabsout/Thesis/src/chapters/02_intent_reality_framework.typ

 Traditional RL assumes that all objectives can be expressed as quantities to be maximized:
 $ pi^* = arg max_pi expect[sum_(t=0)^infinity gamma^t R(s_t, a_t, s_(t+1))] $

-This assumption works well for games and simulated environments where there is a natural scoring mechanism, but it fails catastrophically for robotics applications.
+This assumption works well for games and simulated environments where there is a natural scoring mechanism, but it often performs poorly or leads to brittleness when applied to complex robotics applications with multiple competing objectives and safety constraints.

 === Why Maximization Fails for Robotics

 *1. Semantic Relationships*: Robotics objectives involve complex semantic relationships that cannot be captured through simple linear combination.
-"Maintain stability while optimizing performance" requires understanding the relationship between these objectives, not just their weighted sum.
+"Maintain stability while optimizing performance" requires understanding the relationship between these objectives, not just their weighted sum. \
 *2. Individual Objective Visibility*: When objectives are linearly combined, their individual meanings become obscured.
-It becomes difficult to determine whether specific requirements are being satisfied or which objectives are limiting performance.
+It becomes difficult to determine whether specific requirements are being satisfied or which objectives are limiting performance. \

-*3. Brittleness*: Linear scalarization approaches are inherently brittle because small changes in weights can lead to dramatically different behaviors, making systems difficult to tune and maintain in production environments.
+*3. Brittleness*: Linear scalarization approaches are inherently brittle because small changes in weights can lead to dramatically different behaviors, making systems difficult to tune and maintain in production environments. \
 *4. Distribution Sensitivity*: Linear combinations are highly sensitive to distribution shift because they depend on specific numerical relationships that may not hold in new environments.

 === The Structured Composition Alternative